Microsoft details AI model designed to improve Bing search

 MEB can also identify negative relationships between words or phrases, revealing what users don’t want to see for a query.
 For example, users searching for “baseball” usually don’t click on pages talking about “hockey,” even though they are both popular sports.
 Understanding these negative relationships can help omit irrelevant search results.

-After deploying MEB into production, Microsoft says it led to an almost 2% increase in clickthrough rates on the top search results, as well as a reduction in manual search query reformulation of more than 1%.
+Microsoft says deploying MEB into production led to an almost 2% increase in clickthrough rates on the top search results, as well as a reduction in manual search query reformulation of more than 1%.
 Moreover, MED reduced clicks on pagination by over 1.5%.
 Users needing to click on the “next page” button means they didn’t find what they were looking for on the first page.

 “We’ve found very large sparse neural networks like MEB can learn nuanced relationships complementary to the capabilities of Transformer-based neural networks,” Microsoft wrote in a blog post.
 “This improved understanding of search language results in significant benefits to the entire search ecosystem.”